 In 1540, due to the city''s expansion beyond the settlement of Castell Vecchio and to the Turkish threat that approached, the Venetian authorities decided to re-fortify the city.
 The weaknesses of the new fortifications became evident in 1571, when the pirates of Ouloutz-Ali entered the city with little effort and destroyed it, burning it completely.
 Two years later, in 1573, the "Fortezza" fortress was built on the hill of "Paleokastro", an improved fortification that would better protect the city from invasions and sieges.

-Finally, in 1646, Rethymno was occupied by the Turkish Empire, following the complete occupation of the island of Crete a few years later.
-The Turkish occupation ends in 1897, when the island falls into a short Egyptian occupation (1830-1840).
+Finally, in 1646, Rethymno was occupied by the Turkish Empire, following the complete occupation of the island of Crete.
+The Turkish occupation ended in 1897, when the island fell into a short Egyptian rule (1830-1840).
 During the Turkish occupation, numerous revolutions and uprisings shattered the island.
 Some of the greatest and most important of those uprisings was the 1866 revolution and the "arcadi" massacre.

 In 1897, the Great Powers decided to occupy the island.
 Rethymno was occupied by the Russian army, which departed in 1907.

-Today, with the aid of tourist development, Rethymno''s old city flourished once again and attracts visitors from all over the world.
+Today, with the aid of tourist development, Rethymno''s old city flourishes once again and attracts visitors from all over the world.

-The Municipality of Rethymno (Greek: Δήμος Ρεθύμνης) is a municipality in the Rethymno of the region of Crete established by Kallikratis reform.
+The Municipality of Rethymno (Greek: Δήμος Ρεθύμνης) is a municipality in the Rethymno of the region of Crete established under the Kallikratis reform.
 It consists of the unification of the pre-existing municipalities Arkadi, Lappa, Rethymno and Nikiforos Fokas of Rethymno Prefecture.
-The extent of the new municipality is 396.256 km2, and it had a population of 55,525 inhabitants at the 2011 census.
-The seat of the new municipality is the town Rethymno.
+The area of the new municipality is 396.256 km2, and it had a population of 55,525 inhabitants at the 2011 census.
+The seat of the new municipality is the town of Rethymno.

 The tertiary sector is the driving force of the local economy of the Municipality of Rethymno, creating and disseminating income and employment, absorbing 77% of the employed population with a peak in the tourism industry.
 It follows, with great variance, the secondary sector (16%), while the primary sector (7%) is very small.
 (El.Stat.
 2011).

-The most dynamic sector of economic activity is the one focusing on catering services, 21,09% of employees.
+The most dynamic sector of economic activity is the one focusing on catering services, with 21,09% of employees.
 High employment rates are recorded in the wholesale and retail trade (16,63%) and education (10,48%) because of the University of Crete located partially in Rethymno.
-The agriculture, forestry and fishing sector has been lowering over time, with the percentage of workers around 6.85%.
+The agriculture, forestry and fishing sector have been shrinking over time, with the percentage of workers around 6.85%.
 The sectors with the lowest growth are transport - storage, administrative - support activities, health and social care.